chain-ml/council-writing-assistant/docs/3_article_section_writer_skill.md

         """Build a new SectionWriterSkill."""

         super().__init__(name="SectionWriterSkill")
-        self.llm = llm
+        self.llm = self.new_monitor("llm", llm)

-        self.system_prompt = """You are an expert research writer and editor.
-        Your role is to write or revise detailed sections of research articles in markdown format."""
+        self.system_prompt = "You are an expert research writer and editor.
+Your role is to write or revise detailed sections of research articles in markdown format."

         self.main_prompt_template = Template("""
         # Task Description